Craig Tiley: Coaching career

 Tiley was hired by Ron Guenther in 1992 at the University of Illinois at Urbana Champaign to serve as the Director of Instruction at the Atkins Tennis Center.
 After Illinois Fighting Illini men's tennis head coach Neil Adams left following the 1992 season, Guenther offered Tiley the job for the 1993 season on an interim basis and Tiley was named the permanent head coach following the 1993 season.

-In 1998 Tiley assumed coaching duties as the captain of South Africa for the Davis Cup, and remained in this position until 2001.
+In 1998, Tiley assumed coaching duties as the captain of South Africa for the Davis Cup, and remained in this position until 2001.

 Tiley led the Illinois men's tennis team to ITA National Team Indoor Championships in 2003 and 2004, and reached the championship match three other times in 1998, 1999, and 2002.
-He also led Illinois to a 32–0 record and an NCAA Men's Tennis Championship in 2003 Tiley's He received his second Wilson/ITA Division I National Coach of the Year award following the 2003 season.
+He also led Illinois to a 32–0 record and an NCAA Men's Tennis Championship in 2003.
+He received his second Wilson/ITA Division I National Coach of the Year award following the 2003 season.

 Tiley coached Illinois to their record for longest consecutive win streak in NCAA history at 64 matches, spanning from their first match of the 2002–2003 season and ending with a 4–2 defeat by UCLA in the semi-finals of the 2004 NCAA Men's Tennis Tournament.